matter-labs/zksync-lite-docs/docs/dev/sending_transactions.md

 all the transactions in this batch will be considered failed.

-For transaction batch, fee doesn't have to be set in each individual transaction, the only requirement is that sum of fees set in transactions must be equal or greater than the sum of fees for transactions, if they would have been sent individually.
+For transaction batch, fee doesn't have to be set in each individual transaction, the only requirement is that sum of fees set in transactions must be equal or greater than the sum of fees for transactions if they would have been sent individually.

 That is, using transaction batches it is possible to pay the fee for transaction using the token other than used for